Ritik-Agarwal50/REdme/README.md

 ## What it Offer

-Job Board is a Decentralize platform for Job Boarding **-** Posting Job.
+Job Board is a Decentralize platform for Job Boarding.
+  **-** Posting Job.
   **-** Connects with other people of your same Niche.
   **-** Providing Intership.